timurkupaev/TextImprovementEngine/README.md

 # Text Improvement Engine

 ## Objective
-This tool analyzes a given text and suggests improvements based on the similarity to a list of standardized phrases.
+This command line tool analyzes a given text and suggests improvements based on the similarity to a list of standardized phrases.

 ## Technologies Used